How to Reduce Your Carbon Footprint in 21 Practical Ways

 Other modes of transport like trains are more environmentally friendly, so if you’re able to take them so you can fly less, then do it.

-If your international business meeting could be done over Zoom or Skype, then do it as well.
+Or if your international business meeting could be done over Zoom or Skype, then do that instead.
 That way, you can cut your fuel emissions even more drastically.

 If you’re a C-Suite Exec who normally flies in a private jet, and flying is really the only way to get to where you’re going, you should think about taking a commuter plane instead, whether it’s business class or economy class.